larrytheliquid/scotrubyconf/1-intro.md

 !SLIDE smbullets
 # Specific problems at scale #

-* [coverage checking] needing to test all possible inputs to ensure a lack of runtime errors
+* testing all possible inputs to prevent runtime errors
-* [implicit tests] the increasingly large, to the point of being itself incomprehensible, test suite of a growing mature project
+* testing & comprehending a large growing suite
-* [lemmas] testing integration of several encapsulated & loosely coupled services
+* testing integration of encapsulated & loosely coupled services
-* [universal quantification] relying on trust that a library we are using works
+* relying on trust that a library works for our use case
-* [monads] knowing where an error could have occurred if you do get runtime errors
+* knowing where runtime errors could have occurred

 <div style="display: none">